wrzchwc/software-company-practice/README.md

 This project has been created during participation in a [video course](https://www.udemy.com/course/implement-high-fidelity-designs-with-material-ui-and-reactjs/) by Zachary Reece at Udemy.
-The graphical design is exactly the same as presented in the course, however variety of optimizations and improvements have been applied to improve code quality.
+The graphical design is exactly the same as presented in the course, however variety of optimizations and improvements have been applied to improve source code quality.

 ### Live demo
 The application is deployed and available [here](https://software-company-practice.netlify.app).